ndexcontent/ndexstringloader/README.rst

     `human.uniprot_2_string.2018.tsv.gz <https://string-db.org/mapping_files/uniprot/human.uniprot_2_string.2018.tsv.gz>`_

 generates a new tsv file, transforms it to CX, and uploads it to NDEx server.
+Duplicate edges (edges that have the same Source and Target nodes and the same value of combined_score) are included to the generated tsv and CX files only once.